ACM40960/project-vaishaali01/README.md

 <img src="https://github.com/user-attachments/assets/6d0efc7d-5fa7-44a3-9fc0-2e5af5aa2acd" width="480" height="480">

 ### CNN Results
-- The sequential CNN model frequently misclassified test images with all five fingers as "Hello," indicating a need for further experimentation and fine-tuning.
+- In contrast, the sequential CNN model showed a tendency to overfit, frequently clas- sifying test images with visible fingers as "Hello," which suggests a need for more experimentation with the architecture and fine-tuning to enhance the model’s ability to generalize across different gestures.

+Overall, YOLO-NAS outperforms the other models, as evidenced by its highest con- fidence scores for test image predictions and a consistently increasing mAP50 graph, in contrast to the more unstable performance of RT-DETR and YOLOv8, which exhibited fluctuating mAP scores across epochs.

 ## Future Work